Explore strengths, interests and goals

 These experiences may include:

-Your child's school may have a work-based learning program, which gives students a chance to learn about jobs by doing real work in the community.
+Work-based learning programs give students a chance to learn about jobs by doing real work in the community.
 These experiences help students explore careers, build job skills and understand what it is like to have a job.

 Vocational Rehabilitation Services (VRS) and State Services for the Blind (SSB) may also support and provide work-based learning experiences when school work-based learning services aren't available or don't fully meet your child's needs.